6. Measures in other sectors

 The World Bank’s report Global Economic Prospects 2020 states that real GDP will decline in 2020 in Georgia and is estimated to be -4.8 per cent, with projected recovery of growth at 4 per cent in 2021, although the Asian Development Outlook 2020 Update gave a more promising forecast of 4.5 per cent growth in 2021 once tourism can recover.

-The Crisis Response Plan was put forward on 24 April and has been in place since 27 April 2020.
+The Crisis Response Plan was put forward on 24 April and has been in place since 27 April 2020, and so far has 686,000 beneficiaries.
 On 24 June, Parliament approved an amendment to the state budget 2020 to fund the Plan.
 The aim is to gradually reopen the economy step-by-step over the next three months.
 The Plan includes supporting business owners, commercial banks, agriculture and the health sector (see Section 4.1 Health financing).
 The resources needed for the full implementation of the measures defined by the Crisis Response Plan in 2020 amount to 3.4 billion GEL.
 The supplemental budget envisages fiscal deficit to increase to 8.5 percent of GDP.

 Support to agriculture and regional development (both microgrants and loans at below commercial interest rates).
 A credit guarantee scheme is also included for SMEs alongside co-funding mechanisms.
 Companies which have furloughed staff will receive state subsidies to exempt lower bracket salaries from income tax and provide income tax breaks to middle bracket salaries.
 Commercial banks will gain access to a long-term financial resource of GEL 600 million.
 GEL 500 million will be provided to support businesses, including through the credit guarantee scheme.
 Financing for working capital will increase.
 Support to agriculture has a total cost of 500 million and includes the State Program for Maintaining Prices of Primary Consumption Food Products, including building stocks of rice, pasta, buckwheat, sunflower oil, sugar, milk powder, beans, wheat, and wheat powder.
 The tourism industry will be exempt from profits tax.